Air Ride Mercedes Suspension Problems

 6. Inspecting Air Lines

-• Perform a visual inspection for cracks or disconnections.
+• Perform a full visual inspection for cracks, kinks, or loose connections.

 Is Mercedes air suspension adjustable